Greenland: Political system

-The party system was dominated by the social-democratic Forward Party, and the democratic socialist Inuit Community Party, both of which broadly argue for greater independence from Denmark.
+The party system was dominated by the social-democratic Forward Party, and the democratic socialist Inuit Community Party, both of which broadly have argued for greater independence from Denmark.

 While the 2009 election saw the unionist Democrat Party (two MPs) decline greatly, the 2013 election consolidated the power of the two main parties at the expense of the smaller groups, and saw the eco-socialist Inuit Party elected to the Parliament for the first time.
 The dominance of the Forward and Inuit Community parties began to wane after the snap 2014 and 2018 elections.

 The non-binding 2008 referendum on self-governance favouring increased self-governance and autonomy was passed winning 76.22% of the vote.

 In 1985, Greenland left the European Economic Community (EEC), unlike Denmark, which remains a member.
 The EEC later became the European Union (EU, renamed and expanded in scope in 1992).
 Greenland retains some ties through its associated relationship with the EU.
 However, EU law largely does not apply to Greenland except in the area of trade.
-Greenland is designated as a member of the Overseas Countries and Territories (OCT) and is thus officially not a part of the European Union, though Greenland can and does receive support from the European Development Fund, Multiannual Financial Framework, European Investment Bank and EU Programmes.
+Greenland is designated as a member of the Overseas Countries and Territories (OCT) and is thus officially not a part of the European Union, though Greenland can and does receive support from the European Development Fund, Multiannual Financial Framework, European Investment Bank and EU programmes.

 Government

-Greenland's head of state is Queen Margrethe II of Denmark.
-The Queen's government in Denmark appoints a high commissioner (Rigsombudsmand) to represent it on the island.
+Greenland's head of state is King Frederik X. The King's government in Denmark appoints a high commissioner (Rigsombudsmand) to represent it on the island.
 The commissioner is Julie Præst Wilche.

-The Greenland constituency elect two MP representatives to the Kingdom Parliament (Folketinget) in Denmark, out of a total of 179.
-The current representatives are Aki-Matilda Høegh-Dam of the Siumut Party and Aaja Chemnitz Larsen of the Inuit Community Party.
+The Greenland constituency elects two MP representatives to the Kingdom Parliament (Folketinget) in Denmark, out of a total of 179.
+The current representatives are Aki-Matilda Høegh-Dam of the Naleraq Party and Aaja Chemnitz Larsen of the Inuit Community Party.

-Greenland has national Parliament that consists of 31 representatives.
-The government is the Naalakkersuisut whose members are appointed by the premier.
-The head of government is the premier, usually the leader of the majority party in Parliament.
+Greenland has a national Parliament that consists of 31 representatives.
+The government is the Naalakkersuisut, whose members are appointed by the premier.
+The premier is the head of government, and is usually the leader of the majority party in Parliament.
 The premier is Múte Bourup Egede of the Inuit Ataqatigiit party.